 It is much more motivating to know that every little bit counts and build your healthy routines from there.

 5. Keep a learning mindset.

-The reason we have community dinner, health workshops, recipe nights, health resources, progress evaluations, webinars, etc. is to help you keep learning.
+The reason we have monthly 5 Essentials Classes, health workshops, weekly health articles, multiple health resources, progress evaluations, webinars, etc. is to help you keep learning.
 When you are constantly learning and adapting this is known as a learning mindset.How to Stay Inspired About #Health Click To Tweet

 If you adopt the perspective that you are always learning, then there is really no such thing as failure.
 Everything you do is part of an experiment and gives you the data to learn from.
 As you learn and apply these things to your life you begin to understand what works and what doesn’t work, and avoid the trap of feeling like a failure.

 Shame does not motivate.
 So don’t beat yourself up on the days you don’t eat right, don’t exercise, don’t sleep enough, miss your home exercise; use that as a learning experience to make appropriate changes in your life.
 Your learning mindset reinforces your best possible why for staying healthy to build a sustainable cycle of success.
 So, get to every event and constantly be learning how to improve your life.